VirtusLab/git-machete-intellij-plugin/README.md

     hotfix/add-trigger
 ```
 `develop`, `allow-ownership-link`, `build-chain`, `call-ws`, `master` and `hotfix/add-trigger` are branch names.
-Two of them, `allow-ownership-link` and `build-chain`, have a custom annotation -
+Two of them, `allow-ownership-link` and `build-chain`, have a custom annotation &mdash;
 it's an arbitrary description displayed next to the given branch (in this case, pull request numbers).

 The relation between these branches is determined by indentations &mdash; here single indent is 4 spaces, but a tab can be used as well.